oleks/tutorial-workbench/README.md

 * Take assignments, solutions, and feedback from previous years as (necessarily quite representative) data for inspiration for testing and feedback.

+## Preliminary Timeline

+* 2-4 tutorials ready in time for the APL lunch on Friday, May 29.

 ## Feature Envy

 * Elegant (co-)authoring of tutorials by teachers and TAs.